yolken/yolken-blog/site/_posts/2021-04-06-senior-engineer-plateau.md

 ## My level history

-I started my career at MoPub, which, as a small startup, didn't have formal levels for individual contributors (ICs).
+I started my engineering career at MoPub, which, as a small startup, didn't have formal levels for individual contributors (ICs).
 When we were acquired by Twitter, I was slotted at the staff level, which was great and happened for various reasons that I describe more below.

-For my next two jobs, at Airbnb and Stripe, I was back the senior level.
+For my next two jobs, at Airbnb and Stripe, I was back at the senior level.
 At both places, but particularly at Stripe (since that happened later in my career after I had accumulated more experience), I felt a bit stuck and frustrated at the difficulty in advancing.